Spirent/iTest-assets/Libraries/DUTs/Community/di_Juniper_JUNOS/README.md

 Argument | Description
 ------------ | -------------
-policy_name | Name to identify a policy filter policy_arg | defaults             Policy default behaviour from                 Conditions to match the source of a route term                 Policy term then                 Actions to take if 'from' and 'to' conditions match to                   Conditions to match the destination of a route
+policy_name | Name to identify a policy filter policy_arg | defaults             Policy default behaviour<br>from                 Conditions to match the source of a route<br>term                 Policy term<br>then                 Actions to take if 'from' and 'to' conditions match<br>to                   Conditions to match the destination of a route<br> term_name | The name of the term <br>

-term_name | The name of the term term_atribute |
+term_atribute | <br>from<br>then<br>to
-from
-then
-to
 unconfigure | Use this to unconfigure settings.
-Any value different of null

-Example : To delete route-filter atribute.
-[edit policy-options policy-statement ALLOW-ADDPATH-PREFIXES term allow-addpath-ipv4] itest@google_D6# delete from route-filter 68.2.1.1/32 exact
+Any value different of null<br><br><br>Example : To delete route-filter atribute. <br>[edit policy-options policy-statement ALLOW-ADDPATH-PREFIXES term allow-addpath-ipv4]<br>itest@google_D6# delete from route-filter 68.2.1.1/32 exact <br><br> policy_name = ALLOW-ADDPATH-PREFIXES<br>term_name = allow_addpath-ipv4<br>term_atribute = from<br>term_parameter = route_filter<br>route_filter_parameter =  "68 2.1.1/32 exact"

- policy_name = ALLOW-ADDPATH-PREFIXES
-term_name = allow_addpath-ipv4
-term_atribute = from
-term_parameter = route_filter
-route_filter_parameter =  "68 2.1.1/32 exact"
-term_parameter | Use this parameter in conjunction with term_atribute in order to modify a term_name community-count      Number of BGP communities external             External route multicast-scope      Multicast scope to match prefix-list          List of prefix-lists of routes to match prefix-list-filter   List of prefix-list-filters to match route-filter         List of routes to match rtf-prefix-list      List of rtf-prefix-lists of routes to match source-address-filter  List of source addresses to match route_filter_parameter | Use this when term_parameter is route_filter

-  address           IP address or hostname

-  address-mask         Mask applied to prefix address exact                Exactly match the prefix length longer               Mask is greater than the prefix length orlonger             Mask is greater than or equal to the prefix length prefix-length-range  Mask falls between two prefix lengths through              Route falls between two prefixes upto                 Mask falls between two prefix lengths
+term_parameter | Use this parameter in conjunction with term_atribute in order to modify a term_name<br> community-count      Number of BGP communities<br> external             External route<br>multicast-scope      Multicast scope to match<br> prefix-list          List of prefix-lists of routes to match<br> prefix-list-filter   List of prefix-list-filters to match<br> route-filter         List of routes to match<br> rtf-prefix-list      List of rtf-prefix-lists of routes to match<br> source-address-filter  List of source addresses to match route_filter_parameter | Use this when term_parameter is route_filter<br><br>  address           IP address or hostname<br> <br>  address-mask         Mask applied to prefix address<br>  exact                Exactly match the prefix length<br>  longer               Mask is greater than the prefix length<br>  orlonger             Mask is greater than or equal to the prefix length<br>  prefix-length-range  Mask falls between two prefix lengths<br>  through              Route falls between two prefixes<br>  upto                 Mask falls between two prefix lengths
 ### set_delete_route-filter

 Argument | Description
 ------------ | -------------
-policy_name | Name to identify a policy filter policy_arg | defaults             Policy default behaviour from                 Conditions to match the source of a route term                 Policy term then                 Actions to take if 'from' and 'to' conditions match to                   Conditions to match the destination of a route
+policy_name | Name to identify a policy filter policy_arg | defaults             Policy default behaviour<br>from                 Conditions to match the source of a route<br>term                 Policy term<br>then                 Actions to take if 'from' and 'to' conditions match<br>to                   Conditions to match the destination of a route<br> term_name | The name of the term <br>

-term_name | The name of the term term_attribute |
+term_attribute | <br>from<br>then<br>to
-from
-then
-to
-term_parameter | Use this parameter in conjunction with term_atribute in order to modify a term_name community-count      Number of BGP communities external             External route multicast-scope      Multicast scope to match prefix-list          List of prefix-lists of routes to match prefix-list-filter   List of prefix-list-filters to match route-filter         List of routes to match rtf-prefix-list      List of rtf-prefix-lists of routes to match source-address-filter  List of source addresses to match set | delete | route_filter_parameter | Use this when term_parameter is route_filter

-  address           IP address or hostname

-  address-mask         Mask applied to prefix address exact                Exactly match the prefix length longer               Mask is greater than the prefix length orlonger             Mask is greater than or equal to the prefix length prefix-length-range  Mask falls between two prefix lengths through              Route falls between two prefixes upto                 Mask falls between two prefix lengths
+term_parameter | Use this parameter in conjunction with term_atribute in order to modify a term_name<br> community-count      Number of BGP communities<br> external             External route<br>multicast-scope      Multicast scope to match<br> prefix-list          List of prefix-lists of routes to match<br> prefix-list-filter   List of prefix-list-filters to match<br> route-filter         List of routes to match<br> rtf-prefix-list      List of rtf-prefix-lists of routes to match<br> source-address-filter  List of source addresses to match set | delete | route_filter_parameter | Use this when term_parameter is route_filter<br><br>  address           IP address or hostname<br> <br>  address-mask         Mask applied to prefix address<br>  exact                Exactly match the prefix length<br>  longer               Mask is greater than the prefix length<br>  orlonger             Mask is greater than or equal to the prefix length<br>  prefix-length-range  Mask falls between two prefix lengths<br>  through              Route falls between two prefixes<br>  upto                 Mask falls between two prefix lengths
 ### activate_lsp
 bla